Frequently Asked Questions

 6. What does it cost?

 The cost of tuition varies depending on the length of the enrollment term.
-Students have the option to enroll for terms of four months, eight months, or one year.
+Students have the option to enroll for terms of one month or six months.
 We accept payment by check, credit card, or cash.
 Tuition fees are billed monthly, unless tuition is paid in full upfront.
-You can find out more information regarding our membership options on the Join page of this website.
+You can find out more information regarding our membership options on the Enrollment Options page of this website.

 7. What about the distance?